Tony Carroll (psychotherapist): Career

-He was active not only as a therapist but also for Houston's GLBT community.
+Carroll was active not only as a therapist, but also for Houston's LGBT community.
 He said that "most gay people know very early on that they are different and that they need to hide those differences.
 Remaining closeted and hiding the truth from the world becomes self defeating behavior, and invisibility makes it easier to perpetuate myths about gay people".
-Therefore, he worked with the gay community to help them learn to accept themselves for who they are through his therapy sessions.
+He thus worked with the gay community to help them learn to accept themselves for who they are through his therapy sessions.

 In 1983, Carroll conducted a study on stability in gay relationships, one of the first in America at the time.
 AIDS became a topic of national concern in the early 1980s, creating social stigma against anyone who identified with the gay community.
-By sending out an ad through the magazine This Week in Texas, he found forty homosexual couples from Houston who had been together a minimum of six years.
+By sending out an advert through the magazine This Week in Texas, he found forty homosexual couples from Houston who had been together a minimum of six years.
 Though he never published his research, it showed that homosexual relationships were just as stable as heterosexual relationships, despite the stereotype that homosexuals cannot have stable relationships.
-He also studied the integrated-ness of gay couples in the wider community, and found that these well-established couples tended not to interact with the inner-city bar scene, but instead referred to their heterosexual neighbors as their closest friends.
+He also studied the level of integration of gay couples in the wider community, and found that these well-established couples tended not to interact with the inner-city bar scene, but instead referred to their heterosexual neighbors as their closest friends.